elliottmorris/portfolio/content/_index.md

 * August 30, 2019: I will be presenting at the annual meeting of the American Political Science Association on best practices in forecasting elections.
 [Slides](https://www.thecrosstab.com/slides/2019-08-30-apsa/#1)
 * January 19, 2019: I will be presenting at the annual meeting of the Southern Political Science Association on the success of my forecasting model for the 2018 mid-term elections, and on what the mid-terms tell us about politics (and 2020).

-I am available for speeches and presentations around the US and abroad.
-Feel free to reach out via email.

 <br>